Yajamana Day 5 Box Office Collection: An Average Performance By Darshan Starrer On The Weekday!

 Flop Or Hit?

-Yajamana has received mixed review.
+Yajamana has received mixed reviews.
 While D Boss' fans loved the film, there were a few who disliked it.
 One of the audience tweeted, "Watched #Yajamana..W*f movie is this. after seeing trailer & its hype I gone to watch but ended up with same freaking build up movie .
 Tho message was good but for me its totally shit😑.I suggest watch movie only if u are Boss-D fan not for others."- (sic)

 MOST READ : Yajamana Box Office (Day 3) Collections: Darshan Starrer Experiences A Slow Run Over The Weekend